A newly published study details how “digital metamaterials” could help bring invisible cloaks closer to reality.

 Through the use of simulations in two-dimensional space, the researchers explored the possibility of creating metamaterials with only two specially chosen component parts, called metamaterial bits – analogous to the 1 and 0 “bits” of binary computer code.
 The arrangement of metamaterial bits represents the “digitizing” of metamaterials.

 In their study, the researchers chose to use nano-sized pieces of silver and silica (glass) as their repeating metamaterial bits.
 These are materials that interact with light in very different ways on an individual level.
-Once they were “digitized”, the resulting metamaterial had its own unique properties, very different to those of its constituent parts.
+Once they were “digitized”, the resulting metamaterial had its own unique properties, very different from those of its constituent parts.

 “The components of the material work together to generate effects or give rise to phenomena that you wouldn’t observe if they weren’t arranged together in 3D (or in this case, 2D) space as an ordered assembly,” said Tiffany Walsh, professor of bionanotechnology at Deakin University.

-Sourcing material parts in order to achieve unusual properties of a metamaterial can be time consuming and expensive.
+Sourcing material parts in order to achieve unusual properties of a metamaterial can be time-consuming and expensive.
 This new way of thinking about the design of metamaterials may allow researchers to produce the optical properties they want from the metamaterial using only two component parts.

 “What this [research] really does is put a new spin on the idea that with only two set materials arranged with the right portions – one metal, one insulator, here silver and silica – almost any optical property can be achieved,” said Associate Professor Kuhlmey.